uplift-ltd/nexus/website/docs/getting-started/installation.md

 ---
 title: Installation
+slug: /
 ---

 ## Setting Up GitHub Packages

-Before installing, make sure to authenticate with GitHub Package Registry using `npm login --registry=https://npm.pkg.github.com` or using a `.npmrc` file.
+Before installing, make sure to authenticate with GitHub Package Registry using a `.npmrc` file.
 See "[Configuring npm for use with GitHub Package Registry](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages)."

 In short you have to [create a personal access token](https://github.com/settings/tokens/new) with